 The fact that China remained isolationist for centuries, their musical culture didn’t spread much outside of the Sinosphere.
 This is what makes traditional Chinese instruments even more special.

 Chinese String Instruments can be broadly classified into three types – Plucked, Bowed & Struck-string.
 Some of these instruments are less than 100 years old, while others are thousands of years old.

-A lot of them underwent modifications in the 20th century such as use of modern construction materials, tuning modifications, silk strings replaced by metal strings etc. But what remains represents thousands of years of poignant sound & culture.
+Many of them underwent modifications in the 20th century, such as the use of modern construction materials, tuning modifications, silk strings replaced by metal strings, etc. But what remains represents thousands of years of poignant sound & culture.

 Here’s a list of 7 Famous Chinese String Instruments the world needs to know.